garraflavatra/yeslint/README.md

 ## Installation

-Install it together with ESLint using [npm], [pnpm], [Yarn], or whatever package manager you like to use:
+Install it together with ESLint using [npm], [pnpm], [Bun], or whatever package manager you like to use:

 ```bash
 npm install --save-dev eslint@^8.57 @garraflavatra/yeslint